rajatx185/golang-scalable-background-job-system/Readme.md

 # Final pep-talk (short & nerdy)

 This single project gives you a compact, interview-friendly artifact that forces you to learn Go’s core strengths: lightweight concurrency, explicit context cancellation, low-allocation patterns, and solid ops hygiene.
 Build the MVP, then iterate on the stretches — each stretch is a new story you can narrate in interviews with concrete data (benchmarks, flamegraphs, metrics).

-If you want, I’ll:

-* generate a minimal starter repo layout and a complete `worker` implementation scaffold (with graceful shutdown, one queue backend, simple handler registry) right now; or
-* give you a 48-hour “sprint plan” with hourly tasks you can follow in a hackathon.

-Which of the two do you want me to produce next?